-How to Create an Onboarding Checklist?
+How to Create Checklists?

 Create the guides which you want to display inside a checklist.

-Be sure to set the same container for guides and the checklist.
+Be sure to set the same container for guides and the Checklist.

-Important: If the guide you placed inside a checklist is not active, it won't be visible in the live version of the checklist until you activate the guide too.
+Important: If the Guide you placed inside a checklist is not active, it won't be visible in the live version of the Checklist until you activate the Guide too.

 Creating an Onboarding Checklist